KarlGong/ptest/README.rst

 --------------
 A Pycharm plugin for ptest is released.
 Now it is easily to run/debug ptest within the IDE using the standard run configuration.
-Find the latest version on github: https://github.com/KarlGong/ptest-pycharm-plugin
+Find the latest version on github: https://github.com/KarlGong/ptest-pycharm-plugin or JetBrains: https://plugins.jetbrains.com/plugin/7860

 Best Practice
 -------------